johnckealy/djengu/README.md

 If you'd like to see more choices, please consider contributing to the project.

-### VsCode
+### Vscode

-If you're a Visual Studio Code user, there are some premade scripts for running the backend application in the `.vscode/` directory.
+If you are a Visual Studio Code user, there are some premade scripts for running the backend application in the `.vscode/` directory.
 If you don't use vscode, just go ahead and delete this directory.